Renewing Your CDL in Wisconsin

 You'll need to undergo a new background investigation.
 Find out more on hazmat material endorsements at the Wisconsin DMV website.

 If you are a school bus driver, you will be required to successfully complete a written knowledge test and a driving skills test each time you renew your CLD and school bus driver's endorsement.
-In addition, you must also supply the DMV with a current medical report.
+In addition, you must also supply the DMV with a Medical Examination Report (Form 649-F)

 You must self-certify your type of vehicle operation with the Wisconsin DMV.
 This means you must self-certify one of the following driving tiers: